parca-dev/debug-info/README.md

   buildid <path>
     Extract buildid.

-Run "debug-info <command> --help" for more information on a command.
+Run "parca-debuginfo <command> --help" for more information on a command.
 ```